geodynamics/aspect/cookbooks/heat_flow/doc/heat-flow.md

 for a mantle plume below the modeled ocean island?

-Repeat the computation of convective/conductive heat flux for the mid-ocean ridge model described above (in paragraph &ldquo;Heat flux close to mid-ocean ridges&rdquo;) for the best-fit plume model, and generate the corresponding plot that shows where conductive/convective heat flux are dominant (as above).
+Repeat the computation of convective/conductive heat flux for the mid-ocean ridge model described above (in paragraph "Heat flux close to mid-ocean ridges") for the best-fit plume model, and generate the corresponding plot that shows where conductive/convective heat flux are dominant (as above).
 Discuss how the plume influences what is the dominant mechanism for heat transport.
 Why does it have this effect?